noPerfection/service/PROXY.md

 > ```

 The `appConfig` is always needed for any service created with **Service Lib**.
+AppConfig should get the logger at the root level.
+Because it will get the app name from the logger.

 It loads the environment variables, and optionally `service.yml`.